 People who won’t accept Christianity or who walk away from the faith tend to cite one of three reasons for doing so.
-One reason people give for leaving Christianity is that they have intellectual questions that remain answered.
+One reason people give for leaving Christianity is that they have intellectual questions that remain unanswered.
 These questions often involve the problem of evil, reconciling science and the Bible (e.g., the age of the universe), exclusive truth claims of one faith over another, or similar theological issues.

 A second reason people leave Christianity involves emotional considerations.
 Many times, they’ve had a bad experience with a church or a professing Christian, or perhaps they’ve been the victim of bad things personally happening to them.
 These experiences have left them hurting and angry.

 A third common reason people reject or leave Christianity has to do with their own moral preferences.
 They might find the Bible’s ethical demands personally off-putting or feel the Christian faith isn’t morally in line with current cultural mores.

 While all of these reasons are certainly worth investigating and wrestling with, none of them constitute a valid reason for rejecting or leaving Christianity.
 From a big picture standpoint, the Christian faith makes two truth claims:

 1. God exists.

 2. Jesus exists, and He rose from the dead.

 If both of these assertions are true, then Christianity is true and should be embraced.